 The garden, shaded by old oak trees, has been designed to blend in naturally with the surroundings.
 Climbing roses, hydrangea petiolaris, lavender, cystus, rosemary and honeysuckle mix well with the old oak and fruit trees.
 Meals can be taken under a pergola covered by wisteria, roses and grapevines.
 A 10 by 5 meter pool is tucked away at the far end of the garden.

-A small house, which used to be the pig pen, hen house and ox barn, Casa del Bove, and is now a charming and cosy loft with old tie beams and a large fireplace, has two further bedrooms.
+A small house, which used to be the pig pen, hen house and ox barn, Casa del Bove, and is now a charming and cosy loft with old tie beams and a large fireplace, has two further bedrooms and bathrooms.

 Amenities and services

 Villa is equiped with: